zypchn/emo-classification/README.md

 <br/>

 ## Methods
-To demonstrate the power of BiLSTMs over traditional RNNs on larger datasets, I choose [Twitter Emotion Classification Dataset](https://www.kaggle.com/datasets/aadyasingh55/twitter-emotion-classification-dataset), which contains more than 400k instances with just 2 features:
-- _text_: string feature representing the tweet.
-- _label_: classification label with the following values:
-  * 0 : sadness
-  * 1 : joy
-  * 2 : love
-  * 3 : anger
-  * 4 : fear
-  * 5 : surprise

-First part of this experiment was to clean the texts.
-Because of the "tweet" nature of this dataset, the datapoints may have some noise like tags, emojis, html, etc. To overcome this issue I used [text_hammer](https://pypi.org/project/text-hammer/), a text preprocessing package with the following features (which I applied to our training data on both models):
-- string's all characters are converted to lower-case
-- un-contract expressions (i'm -> i am)
-- remove emails, urls, html tags, etc.
-- remove accented and special characters
-- lemmatization

-By using the post-processed train data and raw test data I created vocabularies in both cases.
-Whilst RNN had nearly had 60k tokens, LSTM had only 20k, which is a huge drop.

-After that, I crated the RNN model with 2 hidden layer blocks with the size of 128.
-LSTM also has a size of 128, but it has 3 layers.
+The dataset provided, which is `data.py`, has just 80 instances.
+And wi After that, I crated the RNN model with 2 hidden layer blocks with the size of 128.
+BiLSTM also has a size of 128, but it has 3 layers.
+I trained the RNN for 500 epochs due to it's non-framework nature, and BiLSTM for just 10 epochs

 <br/>
 <br/>